nominetresearch/microbit-networking-book-python/battleship/battleship.md

 button was pressed to get the *column\_number*.
 When button B is pressed, it defines the *row\_number* for the same shot.
 Again, count the number of times to get the *row\_number*.
-An led can be turned on to display the currently selected coordinate.
+The LED for the currently selected coordinate can be turned on the display to confirm the selection visually.

 **Important:** If you do not press either button A or button B, the *column\_number=0* and *row\_number=1*.
-Also, make sure if either button is pressed more than four times, it shoud start counting again from 0.
+Also, make sure if either button is pressed more than four times, it should start counting again from their initial values.
 In other words, the button counters should increment with each button press like this for the column counter: 0, 1, 2, 3, 4, 0, 1, 2, 3, 4.
 Or like this for the row counter: 1, 2, 3, 4, 1, 2, 3, 4.